mangelmunoz/TrainIT/README.md

 https://user-images.githubusercontent.com/43370438/183717428-84b02c7d-987c-4313-becf-ae93bf85c07b.mp4

 This app was implemented using Flutter for a Computer Engineering Final Degree Project at the University of Cordova.
-If you want to see more, click here to download[ click here to download]( https://1drv.ms/u/s!Asdu4nsiDEAbgkQKBl3fSzv__rqF?e=6i06if).
+If you want to see more, [ click here to download]( https://1drv.ms/u/s!Asdu4nsiDEAbgkQKBl3fSzv__rqF?e=6i06if).